Empress Dowager Xiaochun: Biography

-Lady Liu became a concubine of Zhu Changluo when he was the crown prince.
+Liu became a concubine of the Taichang Emperor Zhu Changluo when he was the crown prince.
 She was of the rank lady (淑女 (shūnǚ)), a low-level concubine.

-In February 1611, Lady Liu gave birth to a son named Zhu Youjian.
-In 1614, her husband became infuriated with Lady Liu and ordered that she be punished, at which point Lady Liu was killed.
-It is debated whether the crown prince ordered Lady Liu's death, or it occurred accidentally while she was being disciplined.
+In February 1611, Lady Liu gave birth to Zhu Youjian.
+In 1614, her husband became infuriated with her for an unknown reason and ordered that she be punished, at which point Lady Liu was killed.
+It is debated whether the crown prince ordered Lady Liu's death, or it occurred accidentally during her punishment.

 Legacy

 Fearing reproachment for Lady Liu's death from his father, as well as the spirits and ancestors, the crown prince forbade the palace staff from mentioning the affair and had Lady Liu buried in the Western Hills near Beijing.

 On the succession of the Tianqi Emperor in 1620, Zhu Youjian was given the title Prince of Xin (信王) and Lady Liu was posthumously awarded the title Consort Xian (賢妃).
 During this time, Zhu Youjian uncovered the location of his mother's resting place from his attendants.

-When Zhu Youjian succeeded to the imperial throne as the Chongzhen Emperor in 1627, he granted his mother the posthumous title of Empress Dowager Xiaochun gongyi shumu zhuangjing pitian yusheng.
+When Zhu Youjian succeeded to the imperial throne as the Chongzhen Emperor in 1627, he granted his mother the posthumous title of Empress Dowager Xiaochun Gongyi Shumu Zhuangjing Pitian Yusheng.
 The Chongzhen Emperor also moved her tomb to Qingling to be buried alongside her husband.